The Ultimate Paralegal Guide (2020)

 But before you can take up a Training Contract, you must first complete a qualifying law degree (e.g. LLB or GDL) and then your LPC (Legal Practice Course).

-But be warned, landing a Training Contract is no walk in the park.
-These coveted fast-track routes are notoriously competitive.
+Be warned, landing a Training Contract is no walk in the park.
+These coveted fast-track routes are notoriously competitive, as AllAboutLaw has helpfully broken down.

 There’s no single route to a Training Contract and all of them involve a lot (and I mean a lot) of hard work.